trevorgrayson/testyoke/README.md

 ## getting started

 1. Run the service.
+Default port is 7357, but you may set it with the `YOKE_PORT` env var.

 ```
-make server
+python3 -m testyoke.server YOKE_PORT=7357
 ```

 2. Everytime you run a test, `POST` the result to the service.
-  - i.o.u docker

-## `POST` formats

-Ultimately data will be collected by either testing frameworks' reporters, or by submitting reports after tests complete.
-This process must be automatic, and not be a manual submission.

-### junit xml

-One of the more prevalent formats in the space, supported by [pytest](https://docs.pytest.org/en/latest/), [scalatest](), and obviously in java framworks as well.
-This is a supported.

-You can submit via curl/HTTP Post via the following:
+More formats are expected to be supported soon.

 ```
   python -m testyoke.client --sha=`git rev-parse HEAD` --report=junit.xml
 ```

+### `POST` formats

+Ultimately data will be collected by either testing frameworks' reporters, or by submitting reports after tests complete.
+This process must be automatic, and not be a manual submission.

+#### junit xml

+JUNIT.xml is one of the more prevalent formats in the space, supported by [pytest](https://docs.pytest.org/en/latest/), [scalatest](), and obviously in java frameworks as well.
+This is the first format to be supported.

+You can submit via curl/HTTP Post via the following (**Run this after your tests run**):

 ## Analytics

-Run this before your tests.
+**Run this before your tests run.**

+This will provide you with historical information, and if this SHA has been proven.

 ```
   python -m testyoke.client --sha=`git rev-parse HEAD`